samteplitzky/openscienceberkeley/index.md

 The journal club is open to everyone across UC Berkeley, from any discipline or department.

-To join the Reproducibilitea Journal Club at Berkeley, fill out the following form: http://ucblib.link/journalclub
+To join the Reproducibilitea Journal Club at Berkeley, register at: https://berkeley.libcal.com/calendar/workshops/reproducibilitea